 It is possible to calculate global averages of temperatures over land, over the ocean or using all the data.

-The plots on the right show sea, land and combined annual average temperature anomaly times series (red bars) and the 95% confidence ranges in the values (black; as with the previous time series we expect the true value to fall within this range in 19 out of 20 cases).
-Also shown are the anomalies smoothed with a 21 point binomial filter (thick blue lines; dashed where the end of the series has affected the filtering) and the 95% confidence ranges (thin blue lines).
+The plots on the right show sea, land and combined annual average temperature anomaly times series (black lines) and the 95% confidence ranges in the values (gray areas; as with the previous time series we expect the true value to fall within this range in 19 out of 20 cases).

-HadCRUT3 is made up of observations recorded over Combined land and sea temperatures Enlarge more than 160 years and is extended up to the present each month with the new data that have been recorded.
+HadCRUT4 is made up of observations recorded over Global annual average temperature anomaly time series more than 160 years and is extended up to the present each month with the new data that have been recorded.

 Tens of thousands of temperature observations are taken across the globe each day, both on land and at sea.